th-nuernberg/meteor-scatter/README.md

 ### Structure

 ```
--Python Project folder
 -csv_files
 	-20241210.csv
 	-20241211.csv
 	-20241212.csv
 	...
 -static
-		-css
-			-styles.css
-		-js
-			-script.js
+	...
 -templates
-		-index.html
+	...
 -app.py
 -config.py
 -config.ini
 -database.py
 -initapp.py
 -plot.py
 -(final_dataframe.csv)
 ```

 ### Description

-`app.py` (run for main Application)
+`app.py` (run for main App)

-mainapplication with all Flask app.routes
-IP adress and port can be set in the following line.
-Line 174: app.run(host="0.0.0.0", port=5000, debug=debug_value)
+Main-App with all Flask app.routes.
+The IP adress and port can be set in the following line: `Line 174: app.run(host="0.0.0.0", port=5000, debug=debug_value)`

 `config.py`

-settings and fallback values as well as config_read and config_get function
+Settings and fallback values as well as `config_read` and `config_get` functions

 `config.ini`

-manipulate settings here if you are not a programmer and just the user to make it more like you need it. rerun `app.py` and reload Website after changes.
+Manipulate settings here if you are not a programmer and just the user to make it more like you need it. rerun `app.py` and reload Website after changes.

 `database.py`

-processes all data provided by the Grabber and save in `final_dataframe.csv`
+Processes all data provided by the Grabber and save in `final_dataframe.csv`

 `initapp.py`

-to initialise Flask App before start
+Initialise Flask App before start

 `plot.py`

-crates all charts
-if needed resolution of the charts can be manipulated here needs to be changed for each charts seperatly.
+Creates all charts.
+If needed resolution of the charts can be manipulated here.
+Needs to be changed for each charts seperatly.
 (300dpi and figsize 10,6 will create a figure with resolution of 3000x1800px, can be reduced if less performace is needed)

 ### Install

 ### Debug

-in `config.py` change following line, to get more Debug/Logging printout
+In `config.py` change following line, to get more Debug/Logging printout:

 ```
 logging.XXXXXXXXXX   ERROR/WARNING/INFO options